|

 CHA CHA

-Pierre Margolle saw the dance in Cuba, and developed a ballroom
+In 1952, UK dance instructor Pierre Margolle saw the dance in

-version of it.
-Margolie helped found the Imperial Society of Teachers
+Cuba, and developed a ballroom version of it.
+Margolie helped found

-of Dancing (founders of so-called International Style of ballroom dance).
+the Imperial Society of Teachers of Dancing (founders of so-called International

 During the 1950s, its worldwide debut period, Cha Cha became a USA craze

-due to dance instruction magnate Arthur Murray, who spent considerable
+due to dance instruction magnate Arthur Murray, who spent

-and teachers talk a lot about the break step, but the Cubans
+away from center.
+Anglo dancers and teachers talk a lot about the break

-don' t even have a name for it.)
+with don' t even have a name for it.)

 A Caribbean dance, there are plenty of body waves on the break steps